DeflatedPickle/STRUCTLISH/README.md

 Example:
 ```
-FOR VARIABLE i IN RANGE 0 TO 5
+FOR VARIABLE i IN RANGE 0 TO 5 THEN
 	PRINT VARIABLE i
 ENDFOR
 ```